Mackiovello/PublicNotes/post-commit-hooks.md

 Hook<DatabaseClass>.AfterCommitDelete += (sender, id) => { /* Implementation */ };
 ```

 Each event uses the standard `EventHandler<T>` delegate, where `T` is `ulong`.
 The ID provided to the hook is the unique object ID of the triggering object.
-The sender is an `object` that can be cast to a `Task` that represents the asyncronous operation for the transaction that triggered the hook.
+The sender is an `object` that you can cast to a `Task` that represents the asynchronous operation for the transaction that triggered the hook.
+Read more about how you can use this with a custom scheduler in the [post-commit hooks with a custom scheduler](LINK HERE) section.

 The `DatabaseClass` in the code sample above is the database class that should trigger the hook when an instance from the class is inserted, updated, or deleted.